Welcome to Year 4!

 Academic Year 2024-2025

-We are Mrs Mulligan, Mrs Cooke, Miss Tomkins, Miss Harris and Miss James.
+We are Mrs Mulligan, Mrs Cooke, Mr Tipper, Miss Harris and Mrs Huggins

 We are really excited to be teaching your children in Year 4 this academic year.